akonecki/CodingProjects/ctci/iteration1/chapter8/README.md

 #### Problem Design
 - likely need the jukebox owning class to be a singleton (only supporting one instance).
 - the queue of songs will could be a doubly linked list to allow for easier insertions etc.

+#### Problem Issues
+- still a bit bland on actual details.

+#### Problem Solution
+- breaks down into separate classes for each of the distinguishing components.
+  - playlist
+  - player itself
+  - song
+  - user
+  - CD